 Zoning Permit: Met Towers shall be erected, constructed, installed, or modified only by first obtaining Administrative Review approval from the Planning Board.
 Met Towers shall be permitted under the same standards as a WEF provided for in Section 3650 and all related subsections, except that: (a) The requirements apply to a temporary structure; (b) A permit for a temporary met tower shall be valid for a maximum thirty-seven (37) months in total, including any extensions that may be requested and granted; and (c) Small anemometers installed directly on buildings shall not require a building or special permit.

 Article 54.
-Upon motion duly made and seconded and motion made by Jack Hunter, Town Planner, it was Unanimously Voted for the Town to add Article III, Section 3700 of the Town of Carver Zoning By-Laws by inserting the following:
+To see if the Town will vote to add Article III, Section 3700 of the Town of Carver Zoning By-Laws by inserting the following, or take any other action relative thereto:

 3700.
 Floodplain District